 - Questionable longevity

 One of the biggest disadvantages of TPO is that it is a really young roofing technology.
 It has been around only for about 10 years and manufactures are still trying to figure out the best chemical formula that will make the product durable and long lasting while maintaining a competitive price.
-So it is advisable to get it from a manufacturer (Firestone) that has been around since the beginning of TPO production, as they will most likely have the most long lasting formulation available on the market today.
+So it is advisable to get it from a manufacturer (Elevate) that has been around since the beginning of TPO production, as they will most likely have the most long lasting formulation available on the market today.

 - Does not stand up well to heat load